okuhlemadondo/extropyy/posts/who-set-that-system-up.md

 ---

-The question “Who set that system up?” often appears in debates about “the patriarchy,” usually as a rhetorical club—sometimes laced with misandry—meant to imply that men, as a single unified group, deliberately constructed society to oppress women.
+The question “Who set that system up?” often appears in debates about “the patriarchy,” (as well as social media comment sections) usually as a rhetorical club—sometimes laced with misandry—meant to imply that men, as a single unified group, deliberately constructed society to oppress women.
 That framing is misleading and reductive.
 It assumes complex social systems have a single malicious architect.
 They do not.
 Below is a concise rebuttal that replaces that simplistic worldview with historical, biological, and sociological context, and explains why fixating on the question wastes energy better spent on concrete solutions.

 ### The question sets up a straw man